-TRPV2 (Transient Receptor Potential Cation Channel, Subfamily V, Member 2) is a Protein Coding gene.
-Diseases associated with TRPV2 include dentin sensitivity.
-Among its related pathways are CREB Pathway and Ion channel transport.
-GO annotations related to this gene include calcium channel activity and ion channel activity.
-An important paralog of this gene is TRPV6.
+TRPV2 (Transient Receptor Potential Cation Channel Subfamily V Member 2) is a Protein Coding gene.
+Diseases associated with TRPV2 include Facial Dermatosis and Mutilating Palmoplantar Keratoderma With Periorificial Keratotic Plaques.
+Among its related pathways are Ion channel transport and TRP channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and cation channel activity.
+An important paralog of this gene is TRPV1.

 Calcium-permeable, non-selective cation channel with an outward rectification.
 Seems to be regulated, at least in part, by IGF-I, PDGF and neuropeptide head activator.
 May transduce physical stimuli in mast cells.
 Activated by temperatures higher than 52 degrees Celsius; is not activated by vanilloids and acidic pH.